7 Things to Know About Drip Irrigation Systems in Florida

 Uh oh.
 A constant, steady dripping usually means something’s wrong at your house.

-Leaky faucet, maybe, or a leaky roof.
+A leaky faucet, perhaps, or a leaky roof.

-No need for your tool box.
+No need for your toolbox.

 What exactly is drip irrigation?
 Is it right for your Florida landscaping?